Flatbed vs Wheel-Lift Towing in Phoenix, AZ – Which Is Best for Your Vehicle?

 What Is a Flatbed Tow Truck?

 A flatbed (rollback) lowers its deck so the vehicle can be winched and secured with all four wheels off the ground.
 This minimizes drivetrain and tire wear and is ideal for long distances and high-value vehicles.
+Learn more about our flatbed towing service in Phoenix.

 Best For